Amélie Nothomb: Biography

 While in Japan, Nothomb attended a local school and learned Japanese.
 When she was five, the family moved to China.
 She remarked in Fear and Trembling that leaving Japan was "a wrenching separation for me".

-She studied philology at the Université libre de Bruxelles.
-Having finished her studies, Nothomb returned to Japan to work in a Japanese company in Tokyo.
-Her experience of this time is expressed in Fear and Trembling.
+She studied philology at the Université libre de Bruxelles, initially planning to become a teacher After having finished her studies, Nothomb returned to Japan to work in a Japanese company in Tokyo.

+Writing career

 Nothomb's first novel, Hygiène de l'assassin, was published in 1992.
 Since then, she has published approximately one novel per year, including Les Catilinaires (1995), Fear and Trembling (1999) and Métaphysique des tubes (2000).
 She has been awarded numerous prizes, including the 1993 Prix Jacques-Chardonne, the 1999 Grand Prix du roman de l'Académie française, the Grand prix Jean Giono (2008), and since 2015 has been a member of the Belgium Royal Academy of French language and literature.

 She wrote a romanticized biography (The Book of Proper Names) of French female singer Robert in 2002 and during the period 2000–2002 wrote the lyrics for nine tracks by the same artist.

-A documentary — Amélie Nothomb: une vie entre deux eaux (a life between two waters) — co-written and directed by Laurelinne Amanieux and Luca Chiari, about Amélie's return to Japan and rediscovery of the beauty of the landscapes, the peaceful rites, the sadness of Fukushima, but especially, the meeting with her Japanese nursemaid, Nishio San was made in 2012.
+A documentary — Amélie Nothomb: une vie entre deux eaux (A Life between two Waters) — co-written and directed by Laurelinne Amanieux and Luca Chiari, about Nothombs return to Japan was made in 2012.

+Iin The Life of Hunger, and then in more detail in her book Psychopompe she describes to have been victim of rape at the age of twelve on a beach while living in Bangladesh, and she recounts in Le Livre des soeurs how she subsequently fought anorexia nervosa.

 By a Royal Decree of 8 July 2015, Nothomb was ennobled as a non-hereditary baroness.

 Her novel Premier sang depicts the fictional memoirs of her father, who had died in 2020, written in the first person.
 The book won the Prix Renaudot 2021.